 Hiring a local guide means getting a chance to see trails as equally alluring as tourist fave, the Laugavegur Trail, but much less known to the public — you’ll be getting half the hype and twice the experience of Iceland’s beauty.
 Iceland has notoriously fickle weather and the hidden trails on this adventure are remote, but your guide will know just what to do if the weather takes a turn or something unexpected happens.

 You will be joining a group that usually consists of 5-13 people.
 Pricing is per person.

-A 30% deposit to secure your place is due upon booking.
+A 5% deposit to secure your place is due upon booking.
+30% of the full amount needs to be paid 3 months before the trip.
 The balance of payment is due one month prior to the departure date.